“Any book that helps a child to form a habit of reading, to make reading one of his deep and continuing needs, is good for him.” Maya Angelou

 “I always had this notion that you earned your living and that poetry was a grace.”
 Seamus Heaney (1939-2013), Irish, poet, playwright, translator, educator and Nobel Prize winner

 I’m sure my friend, John Anstie, poet and renaissance man, The Bardo Group core team member, and editor of and contributor to Petrichor Rising (eBook and paperback), a 2013 poetry collection of The Grass Roots Poetry Group (GRPG), would prefer that I focused on the poems and the collection.
-The former feature-writer in me still loves a good story though.
+The feature-writer in me loves a good story though.
 (Forgive me, John!)
 The coming together of this group and the publication of their collection is as good a story as any and better than most … and hence, I break my usual self-imposed word limit on posts.
 Read on … You may recognize yourself in some of this …

 “I do accounting.
 I am a writer.” an employee corrected me when I introduced him as an accountant.